 4. Make Accommodations to Make Their Life Easier

-5. Shower Him With Love and Affection
+5. Shower Them With Love and Affection

 Senior dogs crave your attention and unconditional love just as much as, if not more than, younger dogs.
 Consider spoiling them with fun new toys and delicious dog treats.
 Spend more time with them and enjoy this special time in their new stage of life.

-There’s nothing wrong with indulging your dog, especially when he’s getting older.
+There’s nothing wrong with spoiling your dog, especially when he’s getting older.
 Consider adding bone broth to his food or engaging his brain by teaching him some new tricks (yes, you can teach an old dog new tricks).
 Treat your dog to a canine massage or make him as comfortable as possible with a new orthopedic bed.

 Ensuring Senior Dogs Are Happy and Healthy